krystian-kazmierczak/movies-browser-react/README.md

 # Movie Browser

 This project was created in a group.
 It's a website where you can find popular movies and people, you can search them.
+We get our data from api.
+We divide it into two subpages: movies and people. it reurns us a lof of informations like rating, votes, actors, crew.

+## External source
+Wet got api from https://developers.themoviedb.org/3

 ## Demo
 Click here to see app demo => [click!](https://izabelanowak.github.io/movies-browser/#/movies)